Log Home Insurance: Why It Costs More & How to Find Coverage

 Why Log Home Insurance Costs More Than Standard Coverage

-Log and timber frame homes are in a class of their own when it comes to construction — and insurers treat them that way.
+Log and timber frame homes are in a class of their own when it comes to construction, and insurers treat them that way.
 Unlike standard stick-built homes, log homes are built from specialty materials that cost significantly more to source, match, and install after a loss.
-That alone is enough to push premiums higher, but the cost differences run even deeper.
+That alone is enough to push premiums higher, but the cost differences run even deeper in 2026, with the average homeowner now paying $2,966 a year for home insurance, and Floridians paying an average of $9,449 a year.
+Industry data indicates log home policies typically run 10% to 25% higher than a comparable stick-built home, with larger differences for remote, seasonal, or wildfire-exposed properties.

 Specialty Construction & Higher Replacement Costs

 The biggest driver behind elevated log home insurance premiums is replacement cost.
 When a log home sustains damage, replacing even a portion of it is a highly specialized job.
-Log replacement can run $100 to $400 per linear foot, depending on wood species, damage severity, site accessibility, and the finishing work (staining, sealing, chinking) required afterward.
+Based on 2026 contractor data, log replacement typically runs $250 to $800 per linear foot for full log replacement, with severe structural rot or difficult access pushing costs toward the upper end of that range.

 Rebuilding an entire log home requires sourcing matched timber, hiring craftspeople who understand log construction, and accounting for the fact that aged, custom wood is nearly impossible to replicate perfectly.
-Insurers recognize this — and price policies accordingly.
-On average, log and timber frame homes cost 20–50% more to rebuild than comparable standard-frame homes of the same square footage.
+On average, log and timber frame homes cost 20 to 50% more to rebuild than comparable standard-frame homes of the same square footage.
+Log homes are generally more expensive to insure because they're constructed with expensive lumber or timber, and insurers consider them to be higher risk since they are often located in remote, hard-to-reach locations.

 Standard Frame Home